 List of Elements by Discovery Date

 Our periodic table discovery timeline maps the journey of when we discovered some of the coolest metal substances ever.
-Most materials on the periodic table are some form of metal, and the discoveries of the periodic elements allowed us to create more and more powerful metals and alloys over time, enabling us to create stronger and harder metals as well as better metal buildings.
+Most materials on the periodic table are some form of metal, and the discoveries of the periodic elements allowed us to create more and more powerful metals and alloys over time, enabling us to create stronger and harder metals.
 Who knows?
 Perhaps the volatile, atomically heavier elements we synthesize will let us build cooler and more amazing stuff!

 Photos by Jurii (Wikimedia.org)